 Show your genuine appreciation when your children do chores, and your kids will learn to appreciate your effort in raising them, too.

-Like helping others, appreciation is reciprocal8.
+Like helping others, appreciation is reciprocal9.
 If you don’t want your kid to take you for granted, show them you don’t take them for granted either.
 Show them how to appreciate others.
-Every now and then, it also helps to point out what each family member does and thank them.
+Now and then, it also helps to point out what each family member does and thank them.

 For example, in our house, Dad is the cook.
 Once in a while, at dinner time, we thank Dad for cooking us meals.
 After I’ve volunteered at the school, Dad and my kid would thank me.
 After dinner, my daughter would wipe the table.
 Both Dad and I thank her.
 Of course we don’t do this every day or for everything.
 But doing it occasionally reminds us to appreciate how each family member contributes to this home and helps us create strong bonds.